schollz/markdown2tufte/examples/chapters/README.md

 ## Run

+Just run

 ```
 markdown2tufte
 ```

-Now you have a static site in the `public/` folder with your website.
+and now you have a static site in the `public/` folder with your website.

 ## Acknowledgements